lstappen/MuSe-Toolbox/README.md

-_MuSeAnnotationBox_ a Python-based open-source toolkit for creating a variety of continuous and discrete emotion gold standards.
+_MuSe-Toolbox_ a Python-based open-source toolkit for creating a variety of continuous and discrete emotion gold standards.
 In a single framework, we unify a wide range of fusion methods, such as Estimator Weighted Evaluator(EWE), DTW-Barycenter Averaging (DBA), and Generic-Canonical Time Warp-ing (GCTW), as well as providing an implementation of Rater Aligned Annotation Weighting (RAAW).
-The latter method, RAAW, aligns the annotations in an translation-invariant way before weighting them based on inter-rater agreement between the raw annotations.
+The latter method, RAAW, aligns the annotations in a translation-invariant way before weighting them based on inter-rater agreement between the raw annotations. \
-In a second step, this framework offers to extract a range of segment-level features from the fused annotations.
+In addition, the _MuSe-Toolbox_ provides the functionality to run exhaustive searches for meaningful class clusters in the continuous gold standards.
-These features are then used to create discrete emotion classes using unsupervised clustering algorithms, with optional feature selection and reduction steps beforehand.
+For this, signal characteristics are extracted, which are then clustered to create cluster classes in an unsupervised fashion.
-In order to obtain a good understanding of the created classes, we offer comprehensive analysis options, including up to five clustering metrics and various visualisations.
+For a better understanding of the proposed clusters, the toolbox also offers _expressive profiling_ options to make human interpretation of the cluster characteristics easier, e.g. statistical analysis, and visualisations.

 Please direct any questions or requests to contact.muse2020[@]gmail.com or stappen[@]ieee.org or via PR.

 # Citing
-If you use MuSeFuseBox or any code from MuSeFuseBox in your research work, you are kindly asked to acknowledge the use of MuSeFuseBox in your publications. _TODO: citations_
+If you use MuSe-Toolbox or any code from MuSe-Toolbox in your research work, you are kindly asked to acknowledge the use of MuSe-Toolbox in your publications. _TODO: citations_

 > citation